 Community Engagement & Planning Application

-We anticipate submitting a planning application for the project with the Western Downs Regional Council by July 2017 and will undertake community and stakeholder consultation to provide further information and welcome any feedback prior to lodgement.
-As part of this process we will offer to meet face to face with immediate neighbours and interested parties.
+A planning application for the project was lodged with the Western Downs Regional Council in July 2017.
+A planning application for the project was lodged with the Western Downs Regional Council in July 2017.
+The project team undertook community and stakeholder consultation to provide further information prior to lodging the application and welcome any feedback.
+As part of this process we offered to meet personally with immediate neighbours and interested parties.

 Tilt Renewables have implemented a community benefit fund at most of our operating projects and we will be looking at establishing a similar scheme for this projects once operational.
 We will engage with local community closer to construction on an appropriate format and representative management committee for such a community fund.